WHITE-HAT999/testtttt/README.md

 local index = http_request and "http_request" or "request"
 local originalRequest = getgenv()[index]

--- put this into controValues, like the fps and ping shit local suppressedSounds = {}
+-- put this into siriusValues, like the fps and ping shit local suppressedSounds = {}
 local soundSuppressionNotificationCooldown = 0
 local soundInstances = {}
 local cachedIds = {}
 local cachedText = {}

-if not getMessage then controValues.chatSpy.enabled = false end
+if not getMessage then siriusValues.chatSpy.enabled = false end

 -- Call External Modules